-Credit Points: 12.50 Level: 2 (Undergraduate) Dates & Locations: This subject is not offered in 2013.
-Time Commitment: Contact Hours: 1x1 hour lecture per week, 1x3 hour studio per week Total Time Commitment: 120 hours Prerequisites: Subject Study Period Commencement: Credit Points: ABPL20038 Explorations (Landscape Studio 1) Not offered 2013 12.50 OR Subject Study Period Commencement: Credit Points: ABPL20027 Architecture Design Studio: Earth Semester 1 12.50 AND Subject Study Period Commencement: Credit Points: HORT20026 Designing with Plants Not offered 2013 12.50 Corequisites: None Recommended Background Knowledge: None Non Allowed Subjects: None Core Participation Requirements: For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Student Support and Engagement Policy, academic requirements for this subject are articulated in the Subject Overview, Learning Outcomes, Assessment and Generic Skills sections of this entry.It is University policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student's participation in the University's programs.
-Students who feel their disability may impact on meeting the requirements of this subject are encouraged to discuss this matter with a Faculty Student Adviser and Student Equity and Disability Support: http://services.unimelb.edu.au/disability Contact: Email: virginia.lee@unimelb.edu.au (mailto:virginia.lee@unimelb.edu.au) Subject Overview: This subject was formerly called Site Planning and Design (Landscape Studio 2).
+Credit Points: 12.50 Level: 2 (Undergraduate) Dates & Locations: This subject is not offered in 2014.
+Time Commitment: Contact Hours: 1x1 hour lecture per week, 1x3 hour studio per week Total Time Commitment: 120 hours Prerequisites: Subject Study Period Commencement: Credit Points: ABPL20038 Explorations (Landscape Studio 1) Semester 1 12.50 OR Subject Study Period Commencement: Credit Points: ABPL20027 Architecture Design Studio: Earth Semester 1 12.50 AND Subject Study Period Commencement: Credit Points: HORT20026 Designing with Plants Semester 1 12.50 Corequisites: None Recommended Background Knowledge: None Non Allowed Subjects: None Core Participation Requirements: For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Student Support and Engagement Policy, academic requirements for this subject are articulated in the Subject Overview, Learning Outcomes, Assessment and Generic Skills sections of this entry.
+It is University policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student's participation in the University's programs.
+Students who feel their disability may impact on meeting the requirements of this subject are encouraged to discuss this matter with a Faculty Student Adviser and Student Equity and Disability Support: http://services.unimelb.edu.au/disability Apple of the Disability Apple of the Disability< Contact: Email: chens@unimelb.edu.au (mailto:chens@unimelb.edu.au) Subject Overview: This subject was formerly called Site Planning and Design (Landscape Studio 2).
 This design studio is concerned with the art and science of planning and designing landscapes.
 The emphasis is on systematically analysing biophysical, social and cultural attributes of sites and their contextual settings and based on this information arranging circulation systems, open spaces, areas of vegetation, buildings and other structures within the context of various landscape settings, from urban to natural, and at different scales.
 Students will learn how to develop design solutions for sites in ways that harmoniously and responsibly respond to the landscape.
-Objectives: On completion of this subject you should be able to: undertake systematic landscape and site analyses; # use appropriate graphic techniques to analyse sites and communicate design proposals;
+Learning Outcomes: On completion of this subject you should be able to: # undertake systematic landscape and site analyses; use appropriate graphic techniques to analyse sites an a communicate design p roposais;

-Page 1 of 2 01/02/2017 7:01 P.M.
+Page 1 of 2 01/02/2017 5:46 P.M.